jeremypurser/harvestlist/README.md

 As you sign up you choose a `role`, a seller or a buyer, which would be a farmer or chef, respectively.
 As a farmer you have the ability to upload new products.
 As a chef you have the ability to to follow farmers to create a feed of new products from the farms you follow, as well as the ability to buy those products.

 You must sign up with a role of buyer to purchase products.
-You can pay with a test card using a [test card](https://stripe.com/docs/testing#cards).
+You can pay with a test card using a [test card number](https://stripe.com/docs/testing#cards).

 ![Stripe Payment Screenshot](http://jeremypurser.com/assets/images/hl_ss_4.png)

 ## Credits